BE Lyncis: A Pulsating Star in the Most Eccentric Binary with a Massive Unseen Companion: Results and Discussion

 In conclusion, BE~Lyn is not merely another binary system; it is a benchmark object.
-It challenges our understanding of black hole formation kicks, offers a new tool for black hole discovery, and provides a unique cosmic laboratory at our galactic doorstep.
+It challenges our understanding of compact-object formation kicks, offers a new tool for discovering compact objects, and provides a unique cosmic laboratory at our galactic doorstep.

+Finally, we note that despite the compelling interpretation of the $O-C$ variations as a LTTE, the binary model faces significant observational challenges, particularly from the absence of a proper motion anomaly and the lack of a Gaia astrometric signal.
+While alternative explanations (e.g., stochastic period fluctuations \citep{Nagarajan2026} or an undetected third component \citep{Lian2025}) cannot be ruled out at present, future Gaia data releases and multi‑wavelength campaigns will be essential to definitively confirm or refute the existence of a compact companion.